The Best Ultralight Backpacking Gear Available at REI Co-op

 Sleeping Bags/Quilts

 When selecting a sleeping bag or quilt, you’ll want to look for an appropriate temperature rating for the environment you’ll be camping in, check for a decent fill power of 800+, and see if the materials are lightweight and durable.
 I strongly advocate using a quilt instead of a sleeping bag to save weight.
 A quilt is basically a sleeping bag without a back or hood.
 Why a quilt instead of a bag?
 Because when you sleep in a down sleeping bag, the back of the bag is fully compressed from you laying on it and the compressed down is not insulating, thus it might as well not be there so you can save some weight.
 Instead, for insulation on the bottom you use your sleeping pad.
+Check out my blog post Ultimate Sleeping Quilt Guide: Why I Use a Quilt Instead of a Sleeping Bag for 3-Season Backpacking for more information about quilts.
 Not sold on a quilt?
 That’s okay, I also include a couple of sleeping bag options below.

 Product Weight Price Temperature Rating Fill Power